closeio/making.close.com/_posts/2023-10-27-how-we-plan-feature-development/index.md

 ## Forming the Cycle Team

 Every feature has its dedicated team, typically consisting of 1-3 developers.
 For larger projects, this number might go up to five.
-This team also includes a product manager, designer.
-For each cycle project we select one developer who becomes a project lead.
+This team also includes a product manager, and a designer.
+For each cycle project we select one developer who becomes the project lead.
 The project lead:

 - confirms we have specced everything we need to start development process
 - ensures we stay on track with the plan, or changes it according to the situation (having this in mind: fixed time, flexible scope)